turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 The only machine dependency for using Selenium is to have Firefox 46 installed.

 If you don't have this, then go download it [here](https://www.softexia.com/windows/web-browsers/firefox-46).
-If you do have it, make sure it on version 46.
+If you do have it, make sure it is on version 46.
 Selenium does not work with all versions of Firefox, so make sure that you are using Firefox 46 or else IT WILL NOT WORK.
-If you already have firefox and it's on a version more recent than 46, the easiest way to downgrade is to uninstall firefox then install version 46.
+If you already have fFrefox and it's on a version more recent than 46, the easiest way to downgrade is to uninstall Firefox then install version 46.

 __Important Note__

-When in firefox - make sure it does not automatically update firefox.
+When in Firefox - make sure it does not automatically update.

 - Firefox
   - preferences